-5 Tips for Hacking Time Tracking: How to Improve On-Time Delivery & Forecasting
+5 Tips For Hacking Time Tracking: Improve On-Time Delivery & Forecasting

 Does it ever feel like some members of your team are operating from a completely different concept of time?
 A project that you think will take two weeks, someone else estimates three.
 And, we probably shouldn’t get you started on the number of missed milestones or deadlines.

 Is your team perpetually behind schedule because they’re slow, lazy, and unproductive?
 Or is it more likely because they can’t come to an agreement about exactly how long a project will take in the first place?

 See "Work Smarter—Not Harder—to Greater Positivity and Success" for advice on how to help your team be more productive.